Published: November 25, 2020 | Updated: November 27, 2020 | Posted by: Mayee Gonzales | Car Insurance

-Some driving schools hire professional instructors certified by TESDA and accredited by the LTO.
+Some driving schools in the Philippines hire professional instructors certified by TESDA and accredited by the LTO.
 Soon, a TESDA certification will be a requirement for all driving school trainers in the Philippines before they’re issued an LTO accreditation.

 Learning how to drive a car is much different from learning how to bike.
 For one, a car is a very complex machine compared to a bike with just two wheels, pedals, and a handlebar.
 Also, you can learn biking pretty much on your own.
 That isn’t the case with driving a vehicle.

 More so, training across all driving schools in the Philippines will become standardized.
-In May 2018, the LTO began coordinating with different academies to come up with a standard training program that all of them will adopt.
+The LTO has coordinated with different academies to create a standard training program that all driving schools will adopt.
 The government agency wants the extensive training program to cover key topics like basic vehicle troubleshooting and traffic rules and regulations.